 In This Article

-There's a good chance that your couch is one of the most frequently used pieces in your house after your bed.
-Between afternoon naps, Saturday night movie sessions, and working from home days, your couch is always there for you.
+There's a good chance that your couch is one of the most frequently used pieces of furniture in your house (after your bed, of course).
+Between afternoon naps, Saturday night movie sessions, and even working from home, your couch is always there for you.
 But if that beautiful green sofa you bought a few months ago already looks worse for the wear, it's time to rethink this weekend's chore list.
-Every six months (or whenever you have a stain), your couch should get a deep clean.
+The good news?
+Deep cleaning your couch is something you can easily do on your own in under an hour.

 - Microfiber towels